Overworked, overachieving urbanites here’s a question for you: when’s the last time you pressed pause and took some time out?

 If you’re dreading getting out of bed every morning, lacking concentration, losing basic recall, questioning your memory constantly or unable to make simple decisions, the alarm bells may be ringing that your capacity to manage mental stress has tapped out.
 Taking a break from your daily routine gives the time, and space, to unshackle from the grips of constant work and life stress.

 A break removed from your usual environment, nourishing your mind through relaxation techniques of meditation and mindfulness practices–because let’s be real, during a busy day these practices drop to the bottom of the priority list–intuitively invites the mind to relax.
 This helps strengthen the mind-body pathways, while effectively enhancing mental clarity and may combat early signs of ageing.
+How-to:

 Engage with mindfulness practices to cultivate a sense of calm engagement and focus.
 Revivo encourages a daily mindfulness pause, offering simple takeaways to all retreat members to help transition into a lifelong journey of wellbeing.
 Try this one out: as you take your morning shower, spend a minute feeling the water on your skin, notice the temperature, the pressure and the sound as it falls.